-Not only should every entrepreneur have the fortitude and energy to start a business in Indonesia, but they should also meticulously consider several factors and be constantly informed to pursue a business idea.
+Not only should every entrepreneur have the fortitude and energy to start a new venture through a business setup in Indonesia, but they should also meticulously consider several factors and be constantly informed to pursue a business idea.

 With the right information, only you can spin your brilliant idea into an enterprise that will eventually bring you sustainable profit.
 You will first have to consider the type of legal entity for your business, and the requirement of the shareholder for each entity.